tqtezos/minter-sdk/contracts/ligo/src/swaps/README.md

 Can be called only by the `seller`, otherwise `NOT_SWAP_SELLER` error is raised.

-This does not remove the swap info from the big_map, for the sake of more detailed errors.
-Any further operation with this swap will raise `SWAP_CANCELED` error.
-If the provided `swap_id` is not registered, `SWAP_NOT_EXIST` error is raised.
+The swap gets removed from big_map, any further operation for this swap will raise `SWAP_NOT_EXIST`.

 #### %accept